ibm-cloud-docs/hp-virtual-servers/byoi.md

 ## Creating a custom image
 {: #byoi_create}
 1. Choose a base for your OCI Image.
 Either use one of the [publicly available images from Docker Hub](https://hub.docker.com/search?q=&type=image&image_filter=&architecture=s390x) or build one from scratch.
-1. Use a build tool such as `docker build` or `buildah` to make your required modifications to the base.
+1. Use a build tool such as `docker build` to make your required modifications to the base.
 These tools can be installed on a Hyper Protect Virtual Server using Ubuntu if you don't have access to a system running on the IBM Z platform (s390x architecture) or can't cross build your image.
+To install Docker on your Hyper Protect Virtual Server run `apt update && apt install -y docker.io`.
 Be aware of these hints when you build your image:
     - The maximum allowed image size is 5 GB.
     - Set the entrypoint and command used to start the OCI image during the image build because these parameters can’t be configured afterwards to provision your virtual server.
     - {{site.data.keyword.cloud}} Registry Namespaces and Docker Hub organizations with a `-` in the name are not permitted.